-Book Enterprise Sales 10x Faster: Clarity and Speed vs. Wishful Thinking
+10X Enterprise Sales: Clarity and Speed vs. Wishful Thinking

 Enterprise software buyers, if you can actually find them, are consistent in one thing: they won't tell you what's really going on.

-Over 80% of sales reps are addicted to their own wishful thinking, they fall for the stories fed to them by prospects, and it shows in their dismal forecasting and results.
+I've found that over 80% of sales reps are addicted to their own wishful thinking.
+They fall for the stories fed to them by prospects and it shows in their dismal forecasting and results.

 Learning how to vigorously qualify an opportunity and save your precious time can mean the difference between failure and survival.
 Learning to capture value from a qualified opportunity with speed is even more nuanced.

 There are repeatable rules of thumb, or mental models, I've learned and solidified by working with dozens of sales reps and enterprise customers.
 I learned them the hard way while prospecting, qualifying, closing, and servicing Fortune 500 software buyers.

 We created a repeatable process that worked for our software company and that you can use for your team, too.